danielaLopes/sumo/README.md

 To collect the latency/throughput metrics of SUMo follow the instructions in (throughput_sumo.sh)[./experiments/throughput_sumo.sh].
 It should output a plot in `sumo/experiments/plot_subsetsum2d.pdf` with the latency/throughput curve of our solution.

-### If you make use of our please cite our NDSS'24 paper:
+### If you make use of our work please cite our NDSS'24 paper:

 "Flow Correlation Attacks on Tor Onion Service Sessions with Sliding Subset Sum".
 Daniela Lopes, Jin-Dong Dong, Daniel Castro, Pedro Medeiros, Diogo Barradas, Bernardo Portela, João Vinagre, Bernardo Ferreira, Nicolas Christin, and Nuno Santos.
 The Network and Distributed System Security Symposium (NDSS) 2024.